thephez/dpp-spec/docs/data-contract.md

     ✓ should return invalid result if Data Contract Identity is invalid entropy
     ✓ should be present
-    ✓ should be a binary
+    ✓ should be a byte array
-    ✓ should be no less than 20 bytes
+    ✓ should be no less than 32 bytes
-    ✓ should be no longer than 35 bytes signature
+    ✓ should be no longer than 32 bytes signature
     ✓ should be present
     ✓ should be a byte array